 Each month, read Jonathan Edwards resolutions while you set goals and chart progress.
 I’ve also included an area for prayer and praise focus.

 Budgeting and recording spending each month allows for you to set financial goals and get a real grasp of where your dollars are going.

 This is the core of your planner and includes many features.
 The beginning of each day has an area to plan your to-do list with boxes to check off as you complete your tasks.
 Below to-do lists is the area for scheduling appointments between the hours of 7am and 6pm.

 To complete each day, there is an area to meal plan for dinners.
 As you plan your meals, begin making your shopping list in the far right column.

 When running errands, managing home, events, and bills, use the first column to detail your tasks.

-This year, I’ve included a new section on planning and executing an exercise plan.
+I’ve also included a new section on planning and executing an exercise plan.
 It’s a simple reminder each week to get up and get moving.